 - Line each tin with parchment paper and fill with baking beans.
 Bake for 10 minutes.
 Remove the paper and the beans and bake for an additional 5 minutes or until the pastry just begins to brown at the edges.
 Let cool completely.
 In the meantime, prepare the filling.

-Blueberry Almond Tart Filling (adapted from Tesco Real Food)
+Blueberry Almond Tart Filling

 (Fills five tart tins, 4.5 inches in diameter each.)